Connectors

 defenseclaw setup geminicli

-setup geminicli is shorthand for setup guardrail --connector geminicli: it adds or reconfigures Gemini CLI, wires hooks against ~/.gemini/settings.json, and points Gemini's native OTLP exporter at the gateway.
-There is no proxy-enforcement path for Gemini CLI — blocking happens hook-side via the documented BeforeAgent, BeforeModel, BeforeTool, AfterTool, and AfterAgent events.
+setup geminicli is the dedicated Gemini CLI alias.
+It uses the shared guardrail setup backend, wires hooks against ~/.gemini/settings.json, and points Gemini's native OTLP exporter at the gateway.
+There is no proxy-enforcement path — blocking happens hook-side via BeforeAgent, BeforeModel, BeforeTool, AfterTool, and AfterAgent.
 Gemini CLI has no native ask surface, so confirm verdicts use an immediate alert/context fallback with raw_action preserved for audit.

 What setup geminicli actually does